weavejester/integrant/README.md

 function, needs to be wrapped in a record.

 In Integrant, anything can be dependent on anything else.
-The dependencies are resolved from the configuration before it's initiated into a system.
+The dependencies are resolved from the configuration before it's initialized into a system.

 [duct]: https://github.com/duct-framework/duct